• Skip to primary navigation

 What are Pinwheel Cookies?

-In this recipe, I’ve used red and green food coloring to make them perfect for Christmas, but you can use any color that you like.
-Another favorite variation of mine is vanilla and chocolate layers.
+These cookies are perfect for adding color to your holiday cookie box.
+In this recipe, I’ve used red and green food coloring to make them ideal for Christmas, but you can customize them with any colors you like!
+A favorite variation of mine includes alternating layers of vanilla and chocolate dough with cocoa powder for a classic chocolate pinwheel cookies twist.

 Why you Will Love This Recipe